 USES AND DISCLOSURES THAT REQUIRE US TO GIVE YOU AN OPPORTUNITY TO OBJECT AND OPT

-- Individuals Involved in Your Care or Payment for Your Care: Unless you object, the Kaplan Medical Center may disclose to a member of your family, a relative, a close friend or any other person you identify, your PHI that directly relates to that person’s involvement in your health care.
+- Individuals Involved in Your Care or Payment for Your Care: Unless you object, the Kaplan Center for Integrative Medicine may disclose to a member of your family, a relative, a close friend or any other person you identify, your PHI that directly relates to that person’s involvement in your health care.
 If you are unable to agree or object to such a disclosure, we may disclose such information as necessary if we determine that it is in your best interest based on our professional judgment.